dominikh/go-mode.el/README.md

   - `godef-describe` (`C-c C-d`) to describe expressions
   - `godef-jump` (`C-c C-j`) and `godef-jump-other-window` (`C-x 4 C-c C-j`) to jump to declarations
-  - This requires you to install godef via `go get github.com/rogpeppe/godef`.
+  - This requires you to install godef via `go install github.com/rogpeppe/godef@latest`.
 - Basic support for imenu (functions and variables)
 - Built-in support for displaying code coverage as calculated by `go test` (`go-coverage`)